The Beast at Shooting Creek

 He limped to the doors, pushed through and on a hunch, took a right.

 He picked up their trail by the girl's screams.
 They hadn’t gone far.
 He followed at a distance, keeping out of the moonlight.
 They were strung out in a loose line.
-One was way back, so Gavin kept on him.
+One of them was lagging back, so Gavin kept on him.
 It looked like the weasel faced guy, but it was hard to tell.
+Maybe it was a rear guard of sorts.

-A few hours later they turned into the mountains.
+Gavin followed them and a few hours later they turned into the mountains.
 Shuffled up between the trees, but not in any hurry.
 It wasn’t long before they decided to bed down.
 Why they chose a lean-to, rather than an abandoned house didn’t fit.
 There were houses scattered about, but houses were iffy at night.
 A place in the middle of the forest?
+Probably safer.

 Maybe they were trying to get over the mountain tonight and thought a hunter’s blind was a good as anything.